How to limit water retention during menstruation?

 Weight gain can also be aggravated by other PMS symptoms, such as digestive problems (constipation), food cravings, etc.

-Why does menstruation promote water retention?
+Why do periods encourage water retention?

 Eat a diet rich in fiber